-AUASB Annua
+AUASB Annual Performance Statement 2021-2:

-ll Performance
+ม Performano

-،UASB Annual Performance Statement 2021-2
+ж Statemen

-22
+t 2021-22

-Current Priorities & KPIs Achieved/Not Achieved Achieved Comments Identify gaps in the AUASB Framework where guidance is required and issue Guidance Statements or Bulletins to address these The AUASB has produced a significant number of publications this year that provide assurance practitioners with guidance or topical and challenging auditing and assurance issues.
+Current Priorities & KPIs Achieved/Not Achieved Comments Identify gaps in the AUASB Framework where guidance is required and issue Guidance Statements or Bulletins to address these re Achieved The AUASB has produced a significant number of publications this year that provide assurance practitioners with guidance or topical and challenging auditing and assurance issues.
 Whilst a full list of the AUASB Bulletins and Staff Papers released in 2021-22 is contained in the Output Structure, below the performance measure tables, this lists highlights publications on: Integrity of data obtained for the purpose of an audit or a financial report; Audit Quality considerations, including an analysis or audit inspection findings and the new Quality Management Standards; ASA 315 and the Auditor's Responsibilities for Genera IT Controls; and The Auditor's considerations in times of changing and uncertain economic conditions.